2015–16 Florida Atlantic Owls women's basketball team

 The 2015–16 Florida Atlantic Owls women's basketball team represented Florida Atlantic University during the 2015–16 NCAA Division I women's basketball season.
-The Owls, led by fourth year head coach Kellie Lewis-Jay, play their home games at FAU Arena and are members of Conference USA.
-They finished the season 14–16, 6–12 in C-USA play to finish in a tie for eleventh place.
+The Owls, led by fourth-year head coach Kellie Lewis-Jay, played their home games at FAU Arena in Boca Raton, Florida and were members of Conference USA (C-USA).
+They finished the season 14–16, 6–12 in C-USA play, to finish in a tie for 11th place.
 They lost in the first round of the C-USA women's tournament to North Texas.